20 Red Flags Your Partner Can't Wait to Break Up With You

-Before, your partner purchased concert tickets for the pair of you months in advance, or talked about romantic trips to far-flung locales.
+Before, your partner purchased concert tickets for the pair of you months in advance or talked about romantic trips to far-flung locales.
 They might've even planned what your future home might look like.
-Now, they won't even make plans a week in advance and dismiss ideas of the future whenever you bring it up.
-If a future with your partner seems this unstable, then it may be time to have a heart-to-heart.
+But when you stop talking about these things, Kiara Luna, LMHC, CEO and founder of Knew You Psychotherapy, says it's a major red flag.

-Whenever you bring up any of these changes in behavior, your partner is immediately defensive—and this is a sign that, instead of wanting to work to better the relationship, they only want to make themselves feel better about their actions.
-As sex educator Danielle Sepulveres told Bustle, "If someone truly didn't realize that their behavior has changed, they would be willing to discuss your concerns without immediately refuting you.
-Abstaining from having a conversation or dismissing your feelings is not a good sign when you want to address a shift you've sensed in the relationship."
+Whenever you bring up any changes in behavior, your partner is immediately defensive—which is a sign that, instead of wanting to work on the relationship, they only want to make themselves feel better about their actions.

 They seem to be a million miles away.

-When every little thing you do or say seems to set them off, they could be feeling more combative than usual, signaling a new trend in their behavior that could point to a larger issue about their motives in the relationship.
+When every little thing you do or say seems to set them off, it could point to a larger issue about your partner's motives in the relationship.

-According to relationship coach Chris Armstrong, happy couples who have the occasional argument work together to reach a positive resolution, since they both wish to sustain the relationship.
-However, when one of the members of a relationship no longer wishes to be with the other person, there is no incentive to reach a positive outcome—so they remain argumentative.
+According to relationship coach Chris Armstrong, happy couples who have the occasional argument work together to reach a positive resolution since they both wish to sustain the relationship.
+However, when one person no longer wishes to be with the other person, there is no incentive to reach a positive outcome—so they remain argumentative.